Gyansh123/To-Do-List-Website/README.md

-# To-Do-List-Website
-This is a to-do list website

-👋 Hi I am Gyansh, This Is A To-Do List Website Which adds a task
+# To-Do List Website

+👋 Hi, I’m Gyansh!
+Welcome to my To-Do List Website.
+😎 You can add tasks, mark them as done, and delete them.
+😑 Unfortunately, it's made with just the frontend, so there’s no database.

-This explains DOM, JS, HTML, and CSS.
+This project demonstrates the use of DOM, JavaScript, HTML, and CSS.

 Have a great day!